 Aphid Predator Midge Identification

 Aphid predator midge identification is a little difficult because the bugs usually only come out in the evening.
 If you do see them, they look somewhat like mosquitoes with long antennae that curl back from their heads.
-But it’s not the adults that eat aphids – it’s the larvae.
+It’s not the adults that eat aphids, however– it’s the larvae.

-Aphid midge larvae are small (about 3 mm long) and orange.
+Aphid midge larvae are small, about 0.118th of an inch (3 mm.) long, and orange.
 The entire aphid midge life cycle is three to four weeks long.
-The larval stage, when aphid midge larvae kill and eat aphids, lasts for 7 to 10 days.
+The larval stage, when aphid midge larvae kill and eat aphids, lasts for seven to ten days.
 During that time, a single larva may kill between 3 and 50 aphids per day.